oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

 In this lab, you’ll act as a developer on the Seer Holdings data team.
 Your job is to build the foundational logic that powers the application’s intelligence layer.
 That means:

 - Creating and querying relational tables that represent real customer data using Python
-- Converting that data into **JSON documents** using **JSON Duality Views**
+- Project that data into **JSON documents** using **JSON Duality Views**
-- Using **MongoDB-style syntax** via Oracle’s Mongo API to interact with the same data — without needing to duplicate or move it
+- Using **MongoDB-style syntax** via Oracle’s Mongo API to interact with the same data — without needing to duplicate or move it to another system

-These capabilities make Oracle AI Database a **developer-friendly**, **multi-model platform**.
-You’ll write less glue code, eliminate data movement, and stay focused on the real task: powering intelligent approval workflows.
+These capabilities help you write less glue code, eliminate data movement/sync, and stay focused on the real task: powering intelligent workflows and providing value.

-> 💡 Everything you implement here becomes the data foundation for Retrieval-Augmented Generation (RAG) and AI Vector Search in upcoming labs.
+> 💡 Everything you implement here becomes the data foundation for Retrieval-Augmented Generation (RAG), AI Vector Search, and AI agents in upcoming labs.

 Estimated Time: 30 minutes